SC1015FDAD3/SC1015-FDAD-TEAM-3/README.md

 ## Methodology ⚙️
 The project employs a comprehensive approach, integrating several key analyses to reach its conclusions:

+###Exploratory Data Analysis (EDA)
-- **Exploratory Data Analysis (EDA)**: This step provides a preliminary examination of the dataset, identifying significant correlations and patterns.
+- This step provides a preliminary examination of the dataset, identifying significant correlations and patterns.
 The analysis revealed a notable correlation between "artist_pop" and "track_pop," suggesting that artist popularity has a global impact on track success.

 ### Machine Learning